Why Blog Post Title Generators Are Not Worth Using

 Here's the real trick.
 None of these tools are provided in what I would call good faith.
 They're all there not to give you a real resource or tool to help you with blogging, but to serve as link bait for the company providing it.
 I chose to add the rel="nofollow" tag to the links to them up above, but how many other bloggers choose not to?
 Plenty of blogger resource lists link to these sites, and therefore it has served it's purpose.

-Backlinks to Title Maker
+Backlinks To Title Maker

 It's also a bit of a giveaway because they're generally laced with ads.
 They provide only a basic level of service (something Google's "autocomplete" does better), and that's it.
 They rely on other bloggers who want to write about title generators or blogging tools to link to them.
 Then they hope that some segment of the population that follows those links goes on to convert to their service.